Jollista/SMITH/README.md

 ## Features

-It rolls dice, it looks up items, and pulls up rules* for you.
+It rolls dice, it looks up items, and pulls up rules for you.
 What else could you possibly need?
-> ! rule command currently non-functional.
-I'm just one person and it's a lot of rules.

 ### Roll